 Wondering what the top reasons to visit Santorini are?
 Then look no more!

-On our very first trip to Greece, it made sense for us to embark on some island hopping and after much deliberation decided to settle on exploring the Cyclades.
+On our very first trip to Greece, it made sense for us to embark on an island hopping adventure through Greece and after much deliberation decided to settle on exploring the Cyclades.

 It’s no wonder that Santorini kept popping up and this left me undecided.
 Is Santorini worth visiting?
 Is Santorini overrated?

 These questions kept swirling around and around and after careful consideration we finally pushed the button and booked to spend a few nights on this romantic gem in the Cyclades.

 Thankfully Santorini is pretty easy to get to and since we had already included Mykonos into our itinerary, it was an easy hop over from Mykonos to Santorini.